Subaru-PFS/ets_target_database/examples/commissioning_2021nov/README.md

 pip install logzero
 ```

-You also need a Gurobi package.
+You also need a Gurobi package and setup required environment variables.

 ### Install PFS packages